-A commercial driver license is valid in Alaska for a non-resident.
-If you become a resident of Alaska, you are required to obtain an Alaska license within 30 days.
+If you are a commercial driver license (CDL) holder, your license is still valid.
+However, once you become a resident of Alaska, you are required to obtain an Alaska CDL within 30 days.

 You can apply for an Alaska license at any DMV office, and you must:

 - Pass a written knowledge test

 - Pass an alcohol and drug awareness test when you reach the age of 21.